Bashir1999/alzheimers_data/README.md

 <img width="794" alt="Screenshot 1403-08-08 at 17 34 45" src="https://github.com/user-attachments/assets/c962d006-b976-4c76-a31c-2b83dd629f2a">

+Patients with Excellent diet quality show fewer Alzheimer's diagnoses compared to those with lower diet quality.
+The "Diagnosis Negative" bars are taller than the "Diagnosis Positive" bars in this category, suggesting a potential protective effect of high diet quality.

+Interestingly, Fair and Good diet quality levels have a similar pattern, with "Diagnosis Negative" counts significantly higher than "Diagnosis Positive."
+However, both categories also have a relatively high number of Alzheimer's diagnoses.
+This suggests that while a fair or good diet quality might reduce the risk compared to poor diet quality, it may not be as protective as an excellent diet.

+Among patients with Poor diet quality, there is a considerable number of Alzheimer's diagnoses, almost equaling the number of non-diagnosed patients.
+This indicates that poor diet quality may be associated with a higher risk of Alzheimer’s diagnosis.

 What is the impact of memory complaints on Alzheimer’s diagnosis? https://vizhub.com/Bashir1999/memory-alzheimer

 <img width="800" alt="Screenshot 1403-08-08 at 17 40 54" src="https://github.com/user-attachments/assets/28960d7f-3efb-4141-ad1e-ea985093dbff">

+Among patients with memory complaints (Yes), a higher number are diagnosed with Alzheimer's (Diagnosis Positive) compared to those not diagnosed (Diagnosis Negative).
+This suggests that memory complaints are a potential indicator or symptom associated with Alzheimer's, as individuals reporting memory issues are more likely to receive a positive diagnosis.
+Interestingly, the majority of patients who do not report memory complaints (No) are in the Diagnosis Negative category, meaning they are not diagnosed with Alzheimer's.
+However, there is still a significant number of patients without memory complaints who are diagnosed with Alzheimer's, indicating that some Alzheimer's cases may not initially present with memory complaints.

 What is the effect of alcohol consumption on sleep quality among Alzheimer’s patients?